subirvarma/GeneralCognitics/_posts/Autonomous_Systems.md

 This paper shows that LLMs build an internal map of the world based on the information that is being fed into them.
 They presumably use this internal map or World Model to formulate their output, as opposed to purely statistical next word prediction.
 This allows them to handle the 'covariate shift' problem i.e., be able to give effective responses to inputs that are not part of their training data.

-### Isomorphism between the LLM World Model and the Real World
+### Isomorphism between the LLM World Models and the Real World

 The World Model that LLMs build is obviously of a different nature, than the one that exists in our brains.
 The latter is based on our sense of vision, sound, touch etc and is grounded in the real world.
 The World Model in LLMs on the other hand is built entirely on the basis of text sequences, and since LLMs are not embodied and have no sense organs, it is not grounded in the real world.
 If so, what is the relationship between the LLM's World Model, and the real world?
 This question was explored by [Patel and Pavlick](https://openreview.net/forum?id=gJcEM8sxHK), who showed that in certain cases the LLM's World Model is isomorphic to a grounded World Model built by interacting with the real world.
 This means that the structure of relations between concepts that is learnt by the LLM in text form, is identical to what a grounded model would learn.
 They carried out their investigation in the areas of Spatial Terms (for example left and right), Cardinal Directions (for example East and West) and RGB Colors.